-Looking for a 7-day itinerary to explore Oman’s highlights?
+Looking for a 7-day itinerary to explore Oman’s cultural highlights?

 This guide brings together the top places to experience Oman’s rich culture and history in just one week.
 It’s shaped by over four years of living in Oman and learning firsthand from Omani people about their traditions, history, and daily life.